David C. Broderick: Feud and death

 Passions escalated; on September 13, 1859, former friends Terry and Broderick, both expert marksmen, met outside of San Francisco city limits at Lake Merced for a duel.
 The pistols chosen for the duel had hair triggers, and Broderick's discharged prior to the final "1-2-3" count, firing prematurely into the ground.
 Thus disarmed, he was forced to stand as Terry shot him in the right lung.
 Terry at first believed the shot to be only a flesh wound, but it proved to be fatal.
 Broderick died three days later, and was buried under a monument erected by the state in Lone Mountain Cemetery in San Francisco.
 He is the only U.S. Senator ever to be killed in a duel while in office.

 In 1942, he was reinterred at Cypress Lawn Memorial Park in Colma, California.

 Legacy

+George Wilkes wrote a long eulogy to his friend that appeared in the Wilkes's Spirit of the Times in October 1859.

 Edward Dickinson Baker, a close friend of Abraham Lincoln, spoke at Broderick's funeral.
 He expressed the widely held belief that Broderick was killed because of his anti-slavery stance: